quartznet/quartznet/documentation/quartz-2.x/migration-guide.md

 # Version Migration Guide

 *This document outlines changes needed per version upgrade basis.
 You need to check the steps for each version you are jumping over.
-You should also check [the change log](https://raw.github.com/quartznet/quartznet/master/changelog.txt).*
+You should also check [the complete change log](https://raw.github.com/quartznet/quartznet/master/changelog.txt).*

 **If you are a new user starting with the latest version, you don't need to follow this guide.
-Just jump right to [the tutorial](tutoria/index.html)**
+Just jump right to [the tutorial](tutorial/index.html)**

 # Upgrading to 2.2 from 2.1